 An autistic person’s brain is already in a hyper mood even before senses come in.
 It is like a computer that freezes once too many processes occur at once.
 Therefore, any tool that changes in routine also provides a satisfying tactile sensation that prompts perception and responsiveness.

 Toys that can be played in different ways fill in the need of each different child.
-For example, watching a spinner spins can be extremely relaxing to some kids, but can prompt a feeling of dysregulation for others.
+For example, watching a spinner spin can be extremely relaxing to some kids, but can prompt a feeling of dysregulation for others.

-- Some kids with autism seek oral motor input and may inappropriately put non-food items in their mouth.
+- Some kids with autism seek oral motor input and may inappropriately put non-food items in their mouths.
 Toys that satisfy the need to chew can help in this category.
 For example, bitey beads, spiky bracelets, chewable necklaces, and other munchable accessories.

 - Calming and sensory-based gifts may be vibrating items, soothing visual items such as liquid timers, or rhythmic moving motion lamps.

 - Something to fiddle, squeeze, and shake is regulating and arousing.
 Spinning toys are nice things to watch and are stimulating the visual system.

 - Vibrating toys stimulate the proprioceptive systems by constantly providing deep pressure input.
 So they offer a sense of calm and organization.
 A vibrating toothbrush engages the mouth and can also have oral motor effects.
 The brushing motion can even help with speech development or food tolerance.

 - Items they can line up like cars, animals, shapes, and other playing elements to organize according to size, color, or function.
 The thought of seeking the order of things is so sensible and calming for them.